-IS 252 - OLIVE OIL AND WINE CULTURAL ITINERARIES: FIELDTRIP IN UMBRIA
+IS 252 - OLIVE OIL AND WINE CULTURAL ITINERARY

-This course is a 1-credit weekend fieldtrip to the region of Umbria, during which students will study the characteristics and classification of olive oils and wines produced in Umbria.
-The course will also provide students with an understanding of the history of oil and wine production, consumption and uses in this region, as well as current practices used today.
-In addition to practical "hands on" sessions, such as olive oil and wine tastings, students will also visit places of historical, social and cultural interest that will help contextualize their knowledge of topics studied within the specific region of Umbria.
+This course is a 1-credit weekend fieldtrip in central Italy, during which students will study the characteristics and classification of olive oils and wines for ourse will also provide students with an understanding of the history of oil and wine production, consumption and uses in this area, as well as current practices used today.
+In addition to practical "hands on" sessions, such as olive oil and wine tastings, students will also visit places of historical, social and cultural interest that will help contextualize their knowledge of topics studied within central Italy.

 1 credit.
 Students will pay a fee to cover the cost of the field-trip.
 Conducted in English.